stealthBS/demo1-repo/AI notes.md

 <h3 align="center">Quick Takeaways of AI tools</h3>

-It contains a quick note of important AI tools and with their purpose & use, so whenever we need help of any AI tool for our related works then we can easily implement from here without spending time in searching tools in online.
+It contains a quick note of important AI tools and with their purpose & use, so whenever we need help of any AI tool for our related works then we can easily implement from here (as it's a summarized to AI tools) without spending time in searching AI tools in online anymore.

 #### Lession 1 :